bishalk21/node-js/homework.md

 - data sanitization - add api level validation
 - install validator library
 - explore validator documentation and use it for email, password, name, age, etc

+- never trust the data coming from the client
+- install bcrypt library
+- hash the password before saving it to the database